GiwaKang

 The common assumption about GiwaKang is that it sits comfortably in Seoul's growing roster of French-inflected tasting menu restaurants.
 That framing undersells what Chef Kang Min-chul is doing.
 GiwaKang is a Korean contemporary restaurant first, one where fermentation and craft anchor the menu while Parisian technique shapes the execution.
 If you are looking for French food with a Korean accent, book elsewhere.
 If you want Korean flavour thinking expressed with fine-dining precision, GiwaKang is one of the more compelling cases for that format in Gangnam right now.

-GiwaKang occupies the fourth floor of a building on Nonhyeon-ro 152-gil in Gangnam, and the setting matters to the decision.
+GiwaKang occupies the fourth floor of a building on Nonhyeon-ro 152-gil in Gangnam, the setting matters to the decision.
 A fourth-floor restaurant in this neighbourhood signals deliberate remove from street-level foot traffic — you are going because you chose to go, not because you wandered past.
 The spatial experience is contained and considered rather than expansive.
 For a special occasion, that intimacy works in your favour: the room does not compete with the meal.
 For a business dinner where the scale of a room signals status, the more architecturally prominent rooms in Seoul's fine-dining circuit may serve that purpose better.
 For a date or a celebration between two people, the fourth-floor remove and the focused format are assets.
 The physical setting aligns well with the counter seating angle that defines GiwaKang's most engaged dining format: proximity to the kitchen is part of what you are booking.

 At the price point GiwaKang operates (₩₩₩₩), counter seating at this kind of restaurant shifts the value calculation.
 You are not just paying for the food on the plate — you are paying for a front-row read on how Chef Kang Min-chul and sommelier Jeongin Lee manage a service.
-Lee brings experience from a two-Michelin-star kitchen, and that background shows in how the wine and beverage program is structured to support rather than overshadow the fermentation-led menu.
+Lee brings experience from a two-Michelin-star kitchen, that background shows in how the wine and beverage program is structured to support rather than overshadow the fermentation-led menu.
 If you book counter seats, the interaction between the food's fermented depth and what Lee is pouring alongside it becomes legible in real time.
 That is a different kind of return on spend than a table in the middle of a large room.

 For solo diners, the counter is the clear answer.
-It removes the awkwardness of a tasting menu designed for pairs, gives you direct access to the kitchen's rhythm, and makes the solo experience feel purposeful rather than incidental.
+It removes the awkwardness of a tasting menu designed for pairs, gives you direct access to the kitchen's rhythm, makes the solo experience feel purposeful rather than incidental.
 For couples marking an occasion, counter seats at GiwaKang offer the kind of involved, attentive experience that justifies the spend more concretely than ambient room energy alone.

 GiwaKang holds a Michelin Plate recognition for 2025 and appears on the Tatler Leading Restaurants Asia-Pacific 2025 list, which places it in credible company across the region.
-A Michelin Plate means the inspectors found the food worth eating , it is not a star, but it is not nothing.
+A Michelin Plate means the inspectors found the food worth eating, it is not a star, but it is not nothing.
 Combined with Tatler's Asia-Pacific listing, GiwaKang sits in the tier of restaurants that have cleared a credibility threshold without yet achieving the reservation scarcity that comes with starred status.
 That positioning is practically useful: the booking difficulty here is rated Easy compared to the near-impossible windows at Seoul's starred names.

-Spring and autumn are the optimal windows for Seoul fine dining broadly, and GiwaKang's fermentation-centred menu is likely to reflect seasonal Korean ingredient cycles during those periods.
+Spring and autumn are the optimal windows for Seoul fine dining broadly, GiwaKang's fermentation-centred menu is likely to reflect seasonal Korean ingredient cycles during those periods.
 A Thursday or Friday evening booking gives the kitchen its mid-week rhythm while keeping the occasion feel of a weekend without the peak-night pressure on service.
-Given the easy booking difficulty, you do not need to plan months ahead , three to four weeks out should be sufficient, but confirm directly with the restaurant as hours and reservation policies are not publicly confirmed in Pearl's database at time of publication.
+Given the easy booking difficulty, you do not need to plan months ahead, three to four weeks out should be sufficient, but confirm directly with the restaurant as hours and reservation policies are not publicly confirmed in Pearl's database at time of publication.

 GiwaKang is the right choice if your occasion calls for focused, fermentation-led Korean contemporary cooking delivered with French technique and a considered beverage program, in a setting that rewards attention rather than spectacle.
 It is a strong fit for a date dinner, a small celebration, or a solo diner who wants counter engagement with a tasting menu.
 It is less suited to large group bookings or to diners whose primary expectation is a visually dramatic room.
 If group size or room scale matter most, consider the alternatives below.